-At Independent Living Assessment (ILA) our commitment to supporting an individual every step of the way in their aged care journey is reflected in our delivery of exceptional Regional Assessment Services (RAS) in the Perth north metropolitan area.
+At iLA our commitment to supporting an individual every step of the way in their aged care journey is reflected in our delivery of exceptional Regional Assessment Services (RAS) in the Perth north metropolitan area.

-ILA RAS supports older Australians wishing to access the Commonwealth Home Support Programme (CHSP).
-We do this with an authenic, caring and person-centred approach.
+iLA's RAS supports older Australians wishing to access the Commonwealth Home Support Programme (CHSP).
+We do this with an authentic, caring and person-centred approach.

 The CHSP is Australia’s national funding program to help older people stay independent and in their homes and communities.